 - Repayment holiday.
-If you experience financial hardship and you're struggling to meet your mortgage repayments, you can apply for a repayment holiday to be reprieved from your repayment commitments for a set period of time.
+If you experience financial hardship and you're struggling to meet your mortgage repayments, you can apply for a repayment holiday to pause your repayment commitments for a set period of time.

 - Split loan facility.
 With a split loan option, you can allocate a portion of your home loan to attract a variable interest rate and another portion to attract a fixed interest rate.
 This gives you the flexibility of a variable rate and the certainty of a fixed rate.